guoqqqi/website-1/_posts/blog/en-US/traffic-split-in-apache-apisix-ingress-controller.md

 + nginx.ingress.kubernetes.io/canary-by-header

-The destination is decided by whether the value of header (indicated by nginx.ingress.kubernetes.io/canary-by-header), the canary app will be routed if the value is "always", otherwise stable app will be routed (value of the header is "never").
+The destination is decided by whether the value of header (indicated by nginx.ingress.kubernetes.io/canary-by-header), the Canary app will be routed if the value is "always", the otherwise stable app will be routed (value of the header is "never").

 + nginx.ingress.kubernetes.io/canary-by-header-value

-This annotation extends nginx.ingress.kubernetes.io/canary-by-header, now value of the header no longer needs to be "always" or "never".
+This annotation extends nginx.ingress.kubernetes.io/canary-by-header, now the value of the header no longer needs to be "always" or "never".

 + nginx.ingress.kubernetes.io/canary-by-header-pattern